Hear Angie describe how the nurse navigators at North Central Baptist Hospital helped her through her journey with breast cancer.

 What makes our program unique?
 We understand the challenges you face and while we are devoted to the fight against cancer, our focus is entirely on the personalized health care needs of you, your family and our community.

 We know you have a choice when it comes to where you receive breast care.
 And we know that when it comes to your breast health, only high-quality care will do.
 Here are a few reasons why Baptist should be your first choice in breast care:

-A variety of support groups and classes for breast cancer survivors and family members.
+Access to a variety of support groups and classes for breast cancer survivors and family members.

 Cancer Patient Navigators

 At Baptist Breast Center, your breast care team will include a dedicated group of doctors, nurses and specialists who will work with you to create a treatment plan tailored to your unique needs.
 You’ll also receive your own Breast Care Nurse Navigator

 who is an experienced oncology nurse to walk with you on your breast health journey.

 Are you concerned about your cancer risk?
 We can help.
 At Baptist Health System, certified genetic counselors are available to work with you to create a personalized care plan aimed at lowering your likelihood of developing cancer or detecting cancer sooner, when it’s most treatable.
 Our goal is to empower you to make informed decisions based on your unique health care needs, desires and risk level.